brookshelley/brookshelley.github.com/books.md

     I wanted to stay in this world for longer, as new wrinkles kept being added.
 Luckily, there's a sequel.

+55. **The Stone Sky** – NK Jemison

+    Wow, this was a fantastic ending to a delightful trilogy.
+Loved this story of family, world-rending powers, and ecology.
+Seriously one of the best things I've read in years, in fantasy or literature.

 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club